BloomTech-Labs/forest-fire-watch-fe/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# Fire Flight
+# FireFlight

-You can find the deployed project at [fireflightapp.com](fireflightapp.com).
+You can find the deployed project at [fireflightapp.com](https://www.fireflightapp.com).

 ## 4️⃣ Contributors